serra-allgood/ng-filter-list/README.md

 ## Description
 Toggleable Menu with any number of submenus.
 Meant to be used with @ngrx/store, so that the toggled menu state is remembered between page changes.
+Optional dependency on Font Awesome for some togge indicators for the menu, which you'll have to include in your project yourself.

 ## Installation
 To install this component to an external project, follow this procedure: